About

 The Historical Museum will:

-~ Preserve artifacts within the scope of the Museum.
+- Preserve artifacts within the scope of the Museum.

-~ Provide a quiet, peaceful, beautiful environment in which visitors can muse on multi-cultural artifacts which bridge the past and the future.
+- Provide a quiet, peaceful, beautiful environment in which visitors can muse on multi-cultural artifacts which bridge the past and the future.

-~ Provide an experience of stability and of reverence for the past in a time of increased mobility and its resulting rootlessness.
+- Provide an experience of stability and of reverence for the past in a time of increased mobility and its resulting rootlessness.

-~ Provide cultural and educational experiences for all people regardless of age, ethnic, socioeconomic status, and religious preference.
+- Provide cultural and educational experiences for all people regardless of age, ethnic, socioeconomic status, and religious preference.

-~ Make materials available for researchers, including families tracing their heritage.
+- Make materials available for researchers, including families tracing their heritage.

-~ Welcome guests with hospitality in the spirit of our founders and our Benedictine Rule.
+- Welcome guests with hospitality in the spirit of our founders and our Benedictine Rule.

 Through the ministry of our Historical Museum,

-we and our visitors are made more aware of and are
+we and our visitors are made more aware of – and are grateful for – the accomplishments and lives of our ancestors.

 History of the Museum

-In 1910 Sister Rose Hodges, a science teacher at St. Scholastica Academy in Colton, Washington, received a collection of minerals from the National Museum of Natural History, which later became the Smithsonian.
+In 1910, Sister Rose Hodges, a science teacher at St. Scholastica Academy in Colton, Washington, received a collection of minerals from the National Museum of Natural History, which later became the Smithsonian.

-In 1931 Sister Alfreda Elsensohn, a teacher at St. Gertrude’s Academy in Cottonwood, Idaho, brought the collection to the Academy and it became the beginning of the Museum.
-At that time (1931) the Museum was housed in the school attic.
-She continued to collect artifacts there until 1954 when the new Academy building was dedicated.
+In 1931, Sister Alfreda Elsensohn, a teacher at St. Gertrude’s Academy in Cottonwood, Idaho, brought the collection to the Academy, and it became the beginning of the Museum.
+At that time (1931), the Museum was housed in the school attic.
+She continued to collect artifacts there until 1954, when the new Academy building was dedicated.
 The Museum was then moved to a large basement room set aside for this purpose.

 Sister Alfreda continued to work mainly in science areas, including doing taxidermy with her students.
-Many animals were part of the Museum collection during these early years as well as minerals, insects, and animal specimens.
+Many animals were part of the Museum collection during these early years, as well as minerals, insects, and animal specimens.
 As the collection grew, people began giving her artifacts of a more general nature, and she began to collect more historical items, including the S. S. flag that was flying over Dachau when the Allies liberated the concentration camp.
 The doctor and his medic took the flag down.
-When the doctor died later, his widow sent the flag to Sister Alfreda since his medic had been a local man.
-The Museum continued to receive other items related to both the First and Second World War.
+When the doctor died later, his widow sent the flag to Sister Alfreda, since his medic had been a local man.
+The Museum continued to receive other items related to both the First and Second World Wars.

 Bringing the story home

 Sister Alfreda’s interest shifted more toward the history of the Camas Prairie area.
 She visited many of the pioneers and interviewed them.
-Much of this information was later used by her in her two-volume work Pioneer Days in Idaho County.
-Many people made contributions that were related to the pioneers who settled the Camas Prairie during the late 1800’s, and many of these can be seen on exhibit at the Museum today.
+Much of this information was later used by her in her two-volume work, Pioneer Days in Idaho County.
+Many people made contributions that were related to the pioneers who settled the Camas Prairie during the late 1800s, and many of these can be seen on exhibit at the Museum today.

-Sister Alfreda also wrote articles for the small monthly magazine “Echoes of St. Gertrude” that was published from 1923 until 1940.
+Sister Alfreda also wrote articles for the small monthly magazine, Echoes of St. Gertrude, that was published from 1923 until 1940.
 Some of the early history of various pioneers can be found in these volumes.

 A New Era

 Sister Catherine Manderfeld began helping Sister Alfreda while the collection was still in the Academy building.
-After it was moved to the new building she continued to assist Sister Alfreda and became curator when Sister Alfreda was no longer able to do the work of the Museum.
+After it was moved to the new building, she continued to assist Sister Alfreda and became curator when Sister Alfreda was no longer able to do the work of the Museum.

-The Rhoades Emmanuel Memorial Collection arrived when Samuel Emmanuel donated an array of exquisite Asian and European artifacts when his wife, Winifred Rhoades, passed away.
-Winifred was a famous organist of the silent movie era that had grown up on the Camas Prairie.
+The Rhoades Emmanuel Memorial Collection arrived when Samuel Emmanuel donated an array of exquisite Asian and European artifacts after his wife, Winifred Rhoades, passed away.
+Winifred was a famous organist of the silent movie era who had grown up on the Camas Prairie.
 The artifacts were first exhibited in the section in the southeast corner of the new Museum building.
 Later, in 1988, the multi- purpose room at the rear of the Museum was renovated, and the artifacts were moved to this section.
 The collection includes many vases, carvings, textiles, and other artifacts.
 They are in pristine condition and reflect some sixty years of serious collecting by the Rhoades.

 Many Sisters worked to bring the artifacts to the new building and spent many hours cleaning and improving their appearance.
 Among these were Sisters Gregory Carey, Mercedes Martzen, Carolyn Miguel, and Radegunda Bischofberger.